 Johnson was a member of the Cal Poly coaching staff for three seasons prior to joining the Austin Peay coaching staff in March of 2009.
 An assistant for the 2006 and 2007 campaigns, he was promoted to associate head coach for 2008.
 Johnson also was named one of the nation's 30 up-and-coming volleyball coaches under 30 years old by the American Volleyball Coaches Association following the 2008 season.
 While he was the Mustangs' defensive coordinator, Cal Poly claimed back-to-back Big West championships in 2006 and 2007 and reached the NCAA's Sweet 16 in 2007 - finishing the season ranked 11th nationally.

-Prior to joining the Mustangs, Johnson served as an assistant coach at Washington, where he served as an assistant coach and recruiting coordinator.
-With his help, the 2004 Huskies posted a 28-3 overall record, captured the Pac-10 Conference championship and reached the NCAA Tournament's final four for the first time in program history - finishing the season ranked No. 3 nationally.
+Prior to joining the Mustangs, Johnson served as an assistant coach at Washington, captured the Pac-10 Conference championship and reached the NCAA Tournament's final four for the first time in program history - finishing the season ranked No. 3 nationally.

 A native of Kahaluu, Hawaii, Johnson graduated from Washington in 2003 with a degree in chemical engineering.
 He is married to the former Liz Grajewski, a former All-Big Ten gymnast at Iowa, and they have two daughters, Jamie and Harper.